KorolyovaLara/Workout-Tracker/README.md

 Quote that recently inspired me:

-> Ever tried.
-Ever failed.
-No matter.
-Try Again.
-Fail again.
-Fail better. -_Samuel Beckett_
+> No excuses.
+Just do the work. -_Shalane Flanagan_

 ---